sabine/ocaml-blog-tutorial/README.md

 4. Add an `<img src="...">` tag to the `post` template in `template.eml.html` to show `post.image`.

 5. Look at how much nicer it looks now.

-A lot could be done here by doing more design work, but let's move on.
+### Wrapping up for now

+There's a lot further we can take this from here.
+Ideas:

+1. Load blog posts from Markdown files (with YAML headers) instead
+2. Load blog posts from a database instead
+3. Add TailwindCSS to the project
+4. Create a RSS feed that lists all the blog posts, for RSS readers to subscribe to

+If you're interested in this, or have other ideas where to go with this tutorial, open an issue on the github repo.